pete4abw/libtrash/README.md

 - Felix Becker for informing me about Kate, Lyx and tar creating files with oddly restrictive permissions when libtrash was being used.

+- Peter Hyman for submitting a patch adding PRESERVE_FILES_LARGER_THAN functionality.